 With that in mind, we looked for streaming services that provided access to cable shows soon after they aired live.
 If you’re a cord-cutter who doesn’t care about sports and news, but you still want to keep up with your favorite shows, the best on-demand streaming services offer a great compromise.

 Great movies and shows don’t mean much if you have to fight through a headache just to find them.
 When Nielsen asked consumers to rank the most important attributes in a streaming service, “easy to use technology” came out as the second most important with 56%, only one point lower than “variety of content available.”
 In addition to evaluating the quality of content on each service, we also wanted to see how it felt to actually use them.
 We spent about five hours browsing, searching, and clicking through each service to grade them on responsiveness, ease of navigation, and organization.

 Why we chose it

 Hefty content budget

-Netflix spends more than competitors on both original and licensed content.
-Last year, it spent a stunning $6 billion overall, with $1.5 devoted entirely to original content.
-That was significantly more than other streaming services: Amazon came in second at $4.5 billion (with one billion on original content), followed by Hulu at $2.5 billion, and HBO at $2 billion.
-Netflix shows no signs of slowing down either: It’s projected to spend between $12 and $13 billion in 2018, with over 90% devoted to original programming.
+Netflix outspends its competitors on both original and licensed content.
+In 2018 alone, it spent a stunning $12 billion overall on its library.
+That was significantly more than other streaming services: Amazon came in second at $5 billion, Hulu spent $2.5 billion, and HBO $1.5 billion.
+Netflix shows no signs of slowing down either: It’s projected to spend $17.8 billion in 2020, with over 90% devoted to original programming.
 If you’re only going to subscribe to one service, Netflix is the most likely to use your money to keep improving its library.